-PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard in the 1960s television sitcom "Hogan's Heroes".
+PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard played by John Banner in the 1960s television sitcom "Hogan's Heroes".
 His stock phrase was "I know nothing!" even though he sometimes knew that his prisoners were up to no good, but could be persuaded to look away by a piece of chocolate.